soc/soc.me/_six-years-of-scala-development/part-1.md

 <!--<br/>![Filed issues sorted by reporter](/assets/img/scala-issues.png)-->

 <br/>
-I had high hopes and expectations that learning from past mistakes – instead of repeating them over and over – would allow Scala development to achieve a marginal level of quality and stability, in which the rate of cleanup and repair would eventually be higher than the rate of newly added cruft.
+I had the expectation that Scala development would learn from and avoid past mistakes – instead of repeating them over and over – and achieve a marginal level of quality and stability, in which the rate of cleanup and repair would eventually be higher than the rate of newly added cruft.

-Considering the speed of which badly designed and outright broken changes are proposed and implemented, as well as the mounting problems caused by not addressing pressing issues
+Considering the speed of which badly designed and outright broken additions are proposed and implemented, as well as the mounting problems caused by not addressing pressing issues
-["even when the failings were grossly apparent"](https://news.ycombinator.com/item?id=8277626), it has become abundantly clear that this goal is not attainable and continued work on Scala is not a good use of my time.
+["even when the failings were grossly apparent"](https://news.ycombinator.com/item?id=8277626), it has become abundantly clear that this expectation turned out to be wrong and continued work on Scala is not a good use of my time.

 Therefore I'm leaving Scala development.